addussk/projectII_ZUI/README.md

 -Created store class with ability to add, edit, remove element from list;
--Created initialization list with some products; Product should be render use created directive or component -Added predefined list to local storage at the first loading application -Disabled column  which shouldn't be sorted
+-Created initialization list with some products; Product should be render use created directive or component -Added predefined list to local storage at the first loading application -Disabled column  which shouldn't be sorted.
+-Adapted max size for td element in table.
+-Created mechanism to abort put letter into number column during edition process